ferllop/narciso/README.md

 npm start
 ```

-When Narciso runs, it will print the log to console.
-To prevent this behaviour add 'silent' to the start command:
+When Narciso runs, it will print the log in realtime to console in a flat format.
+To get the formatted final log add 'final-log' to the start command:
 ```
-npm start -- silent
+npm start -- final-log
 ```

 ### Using Docker